epunx2/epunx2/README.md

 ## Hi there 👋

-Eric Chrobak

-Building tools, processes, applications, etc to help business grow.
+I Build tools, processes, applications, etc to help business grow.
 I work primarily in Ruby, JavaScript, HTML, CSS, and Zoho Deluge.

 Currently:
 - CRM Engineer at Vaspian.
 We provide communications tools to businesses.
 Our tech suite is great and our customer support is even better.